 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness homeless, and students with disabilities.
 We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
+The 2024 Dashboard had these student groups in the red for graduation rate: African-American, White, Hispanic, two or more races, English leaners, LTELs, homeless, socioeconomically disadvantaged, and students with disabilities.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
 Teachers, students, and parents provided feedback indicating that they support the high-value tutors bring to the program.
 Scope: Schoolwide This will help them complete their assignments and increase the rate at which they finish their courses.
 Tutors support these students both virtually and in person and are available during school hours and on Saturdays.
 They scaffold skills that need to be reinforced through additional practice.
 Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. and socioeconomically disadvantaged student groups, we expect them to increase each year.
 Additionally, student groups on the Dashboard graduation rate will be monitored.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
 1.4 Action: Counseling students towards graduation and materials Need: To address the requirements of Differentiated Assistance (DA) we developed this action.
 The San Diego County Office of Education has provided training.
 Our school did a collaborative evaluation of the performance results from the California School Dashboard, with additional internal data to identify a root cause for reason for the students being behind in their credits.
-Students who enroll with us average about +30 credits or more behind in their schooling.
-To address this, data is pulled monthly to track the success rate of seniors and their credit completion.
+Students who enroll with us To address this, data is pulled monthly to track the success rate of seniors and their credit completion.
 As a collaborative team, all staff work to identify underperforming students and to provide them with additional support and resources to help support their learning efforts.
 To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being, and create a positive learning environment.
 Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
-Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet We will closely monitor progress on our DASS graduation rates for all of our student groups, especially for the following student groups in the red: African American, Hispanic, Two or More Races, White, English learners, homeless, students with disabilities, and socioeconomically disadvantaged student groups,
+Counselors will promote a positive We will closely monitor progress on our DASS graduation rates for all of our student groups, especially for the following student groups in the red: African American, Hispanic, Two or More Races, White, English learners, homeless, students with disabilities, and socioeconomically disadvantaged student groups,